SEPTA logo

 SEPTA GTFS

 SEPTA schedule and location information in GTFS format.
-Please use GitHub (https://github.com/septadev/GTFS/) or Google group (https://groups.google.com/forum/#!forum/septadev)
+Additional informatoion can be found on GitHub (https://github.com/septadev/GTFS/) or Google group (https://groups.google.com/forum/#!forum/septadev)

 SEPTA Schedules